katieprogrammes/COMP3015-CW1/README.md

 The Controls are:

-- Space bar: Toggles automatic camera rotation
+- Space bar: Toggles camera rotation on and off
 - F key: Toggles fog on and off
 - ESC: Exits the program